$\widetilde{\mid}\hspace{1mm}$-divisibility of ultrafilters II: The big picture: -sets

 \section{$F_\alpha$-sets}

 In this section we describe those sets from ${\cal F}\cap{\cal U}$ that are determined by basic divisors of $\cal F$.
-Recall that, by Lemma \ref{utop}, the sets of the form $A^h$ constitute a basis for the $\cal U$-topology, so it will suffice to consider only such sets in the following definition.
+Recall that, by Lemma \ref{utop}, the open sets of the $\cal U$-topology are of the form $\overline{A^h}$, so it will suffice to consider only such sets in the following definition.
+Let us call the sets of this form O-sets.

-\begin{de} Let $\alpha\in{\cal A}$, ${\cal P}\in\overline{P}$ and $A\in{\cal P}\upharpoonright P$.
+\begin{de} Let $\alpha\in{\cal A}$, ${\cal P}\in\overline{\mathbb{P}}$ and $A\in{\cal P}\upharpoonright\mathbb{P}$.